chenteiklim/chess_coach_app/README.md

 Android Studio (Iguana 2023.2.1 Patch 2.)
 No additional step using this code in other pc.
-(As long as you have flutter)